-I love hearing what the kids five favourite books read this year so far have been, or five things they’ve learned in science, history, French, Latin, writing.
-Five favourite activities they’ve done this year.
+I love hearing what the kids five favourite books this year or five things they’ve learned in science, history, French, Latin, writing, and five favourite activities they’ve done this year.

 They get to share with each other their unique interests and skills.
 I get to hear where their interests lie, and where they do not.

 This year it was Stats of Life (CBC) and Everest Rescue (Discover).
 They remind me that we should be watching more documentaries.

 I almost never get to crafting.
 I want to be a crafty person, I admire the sewing/embroidering/knitting crafty people, but I want to do many other things instead.
 This year, the kids’ scrapbooks awaited for just this day.
 They could help do their own pages. in

 Congratulations to my kiddos!
 We’ve completed 100 days!